jasonzh0/kubeman/examples/kafka/README.md

 The consumer service (`stock_price_consumer.py`) consumes stock prices from Kafka and processes them.

-**Features:**
-- Consumes messages from the `stock-prices` topic
-- Processes each message (logs by default, can be extended)
-- Consumer group coordination for scaling
+**Features:** Consumes messages from the `stock-prices` topic, processes each message (logs by default, can be extended), consumer group coordination for scaling, and automatic offset management.
-- Automatic offset management

 **Configuration:**
 - `KAFKA_BROKER`: Kafka broker address
 - `KAFKA_TOPIC`: Kafka topic name (default: `stock-prices`)
 - `CONSUMER_GROUP`: Consumer group ID (default: `stock-price-processors`)

-**Extending the Consumer:**

-The consumer can be extended to:
-- Store prices to a database
-- Calculate moving averages or other metrics
-- Trigger alerts for price changes
-- Aggregate statistics
-- Integrate with other systems
+**Extending the Consumer:** The consumer can be extended to store prices to a database, calculate moving averages or other metrics, trigger alerts for price changes, aggregate statistics, or integrate with other systems.

 ### Creating the Kafka Topic

-Before the producer can publish messages, you may need to create the topic:
+Before the producer can publish messages, create the topic:

 ```bash
 # Get Kafka broker pod name